Mbiakop1/The-Dart-Playground/README.md

 <h2>
   <p align="center" ><b>
-Fellow Developers, a warm welcome to the dart side of this repository!
+Fellow Developers, a warm welcome to the dark side of this repository!
      </p></b>
 </h2>

 ## What is Hacktoberfest?
-Hacktoberfest is a month long celebration of open source software by DigitalOcean encouraging anyone to join the community.
+Hacktoberfest is a month-long celebration of open source software by DigitalOcean encouraging anyone to join the community.

 ### What is required in Hacktoberfest?
-- Get atleast 4 PRs which are merged and NOT tagged as spam (or you will be taken out of the competition)
+- Get at least 4 PRs that are merged and NOT tagged as spam (or you will be taken out of the competition)

 ## Project Maintainer ⚡  :